Thairo Estrada Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 16th in MLB.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Dodgers' 4.48 team ERA ranks 21st across all league pitching staffs.
+- The Dodgers have a 4.49 team ERA that ranks 21st across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (88 total, 1.3 per game).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs allowed (89 total, 1.3 per game).

+- Miller makes the start for the Dodgers, his fifth of the season.
+He is 3-0 with a .78 ERA and 23 strikeouts through 23 2/3 innings pitched.

+- In his most recent time out on Saturday, the righty threw six scoreless innings against the Philadelphia Phillies while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.